← Back to Blogs

 Each of the two (vector and keyword) searches returns a set of results with its own scores.
 These scores are then handed over to the selected fusion algorithm.
 A job of the fusion algorithm is to prepare the scores from each search to be compatible with each other, so that they can be weighted and added up and presented to the user.

-As of 1.20, there are two algorithms available - one called rankedFusion (the current default as of 1.21) and another called relativeScoreFusion.
+As of 1.20, there are two algorithms available - one called rankedFusion (default until 1.24) and another called relativeScoreFusion, the default from 1.24.

 rankedFusion